reddr/LibScout/README.md

  * Capability of handling dead-code elimination, by computing a similarity score against baseline SDKs
  * Library API usage analysis upon detection

+Over time LibScout has been extended to perform additional analyses both on library SDKs and detected libraries in apps:
-Besides detecting libraries in apps, LibScout conducts API analyses on the library SDKs to determine API compatibility across versions and adherence to semantic versioning.
+ * <i>API compatibility analysis</i> across library versions and lib developers adherence to <i>semantic versioning</i>.
+ * <i>Library updatability analysis</i> to infer if and to which extent detected libraries in apps can be updated without code changes based on their API usage.

-The resulting data has recently been used to build the Android Studio extension [up2dep](https://github.com/ngcuongst/up2dep) to help developers keeping their dependencies up-to-date.
+In addition, there is an Android Studio extension [up2dep](https://github.com/ngcuongst/up2dep) that integrates the API compatibility information into the IDE to help developers keeping their dependencies up-to-date (and more).

 ## Library History Scraper (./scripts)